It’s going to become intelligent! http://ajournalofmusicalthings.com/another-excellent-question-what-comes-after-streaming/

 The boss says they’re as much like Etsy as Pandora.
 They sell music downloads and streaming, but also physical media.
 Their new place in Oakland, California features a selection of the five million releases on its site, plus a performance space. https://www.kqed.org/arts/13848866/inside-bandcamp-oakland-online-music-retailers-new-venue-record-shop-and-office

 It just occurred to me that hi-fi retailers are often referred to as dealers.
 There presumeably is a good reason, but it reminded me of other kinds of dealer.

 Some people claim that they prefer pops and crackles from old records.
 Indeed, John Peel famously said that life is background noise.
-I don’t know a name for the condition in which such surface noise is distracting and deeply irritating, I only know that I am cursed with such reaction.
+I don’t know a name for the condition in which such surface noise is distracting and deeply irritating, I only know that I am cursed with such a hyper-sensitive reaction.
 I enjoy old […]